Shared-Use Greenway for Dr. Martin Luther King Jr. Park

 Helping Build a Better Indianapolis

-“It’s definitely fulfilling to be involved in a project that enhances an area of such historical significance,” said Vorisek.
-“And looking forward, the new shared-use greenway—and the improved access and amenities that go along with it—supports the ongoing redevelopment we’ve been seeing in Indianapolis over the last decade or so; the near northside and surrounding areas have been getting a lot of attention in recent years, and it’s satisfying to help add to that positive momentum.”
+GAI is proud to have been involved in a project that enhances an area of such historical significance.
+The new shared-use greenway—and the improved access and amenities that go along with it—represents a valuable component in the ongoing redevelopment taking place in Indianapolis over the last decade, helping add to the city’s positive trajectory.

 Learn More.